aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 ## Documentation

 We will need to add documentation instructing users how to use this new feature, as well as the security implications it may have relating to rbac and resource accessibility.

+## Alternate Solutions Considered

+If the team decides that it is too risky to support keeping some CAPI resources on the management cluster while it's being upgraded, we could address the other use cases by adding cluster labels to the cluster's CAPI resources.